chainguard-images/images/images/harbor/README.md

 ## Usage

 Now that you've deployed Harbor, the portal should be accessible on whatever host you've opted to use.
-For example, if configured to use `localhost`, it will be accessible at [localhost:80](http://localhost).
+For example, if configured to use `localhost`, the portal will be accessible at [localhost:80](http://localhost) via HTTP or [localhost:443](https://localhost) via HTTPS, if setup.

 You may now login with the username and password you've set or via the default username and password, `admin` and `Harbor12345`.
 You'll be presented with several options, including the ability to create a new project in the registry.